Joiry/HSL_Carp/work_pipes_vars.md

 > ## Exercise
 >
-> How many reads in the `SRR098026.fastq` file contain at least two regions of 5 unknown
+> How many reads in the `SraRunTable.txt` file contain at least two regions of 5 unknown
 > nucleotides in a row, separated by any number of known nucleotides?

 ****